CarterPape/carterpape.com/résumé.md

 #### February 26, 2018

-* Discussed issues of diversity and inclusion alongside [13 other student panelists] in Witherspoon Student Center, facilitated by [Bill Leftwich]{:data-proofer-ignore="true" title="This link might be broken."}.
+* Discussed issues of diversity and inclusion alongside [13 other student panelists] in Witherspoon Student Center, facilitated by [Bill Leftwich].
 * Invited by Assistant Vice Provost for Student Diversity Tracey Ray.

 [13 other student panelists]: https://oied.smugmug.com/Diversity/Diversity-Dialogue-Spring-2018/i-fSF5zVc/A